How Thick Should Asphalt Be? Compacted Thickness Specs for Driveways, Overlays, Parking Lots, Roads, and Frost Zones

 - No drainage —base saturated by groundwater fails 5× faster than dry base

 Read the best base for asphalt guide for full base prep specs by soil type.
+Once you pick thickness and base depth, use the asphalt tonnage calculator to convert compacted inches into tons and waste factor.

 Below: the questions homeowners and small commercial owners ask most about thickness.